Upside Down the Ancient Bole

 contents me.
 The temperate zone is warm, late May.

-The posture of that bird is a form to emulate.
+The posture of that bird is good to emulate.

 Copyright © Robert Ronnow | Year Posted 2015